Skip to main content

 Add More Conditional Blocks

-You can continue adding and configuring an infinite amount of conditional blocks using the + buttons on each Assignment Node.
+You can continue adding and configuring any number of conditional blocks using the + buttons on each Assignment Node.

 Configuring Assignment Rules